Stories on the topic of road safety find their way into the community paper occasionally. These stories all run to a familiar theme,

 3. Everything continues as if nothing happened.

 I kid you not.
-Check out how Auckland Transport responded to a recent ‘incident’,
+Check out how the local Transport Authority responded to one such ‘incident’,

 In the last five years there have been two rear-end crashes recorded close to the crossing.
 Nobody has been injured in these crashes.

-There have not been any cases of pedestrians being hit reported to Auckland Transport.
+There have not been any cases of pedestrians being hit, reported to the Transport Authority.

-I think the citizen who generated this latest tale of road unsafety deserves a medal for speaking the truth for us all.
+I think the local citizen who generated this latest tale of road unsafety to the local paper deserves a medal for speaking the truth for us all.

 I’ve got lots of clients who don’t let their children walk to school because they have to cross here and it’s too dangerous.

-In the meanwhile, Auckland Transport offers us their Travelwise programme.
+In the meanwhile, our very own Auckland Transport offers us their Travelwise programme.
 The one that teaches children how to identify ‘sneaky driveways’ and how to put their helmets on correctly.
 Sheesh.

-So, while I am encouraged to see more people speak up about these safety issues, it still feels like there is a long way to go before we will see some systemic change.
+So, while it is encouraging to see people speak up about these safety issues, it still feels like there is a long way to go before we will see some systemic change.
 The people who are questioning the status-quo need to be reassured that their instincts are correct.
 Priority on our streets has been given over to moving mass volumes of vehicles at high speed.
 We live in communities that are dominated by cars, at the expense of people.
 And it’s the people at the extreme ends of the 8-80 age group that are the most vulnerable.
 Transport inequality.

 ‘Cycling’ is sport and recreation.
 ‘Riding a bicycle’ is everyday activity.
 No sweat.
 As easy as walking, but faster.